vincenzosilvio/assimilate-openai/README.md

 An extensive collection of tutorials and live streams on [OpenAi](https://openai.com/)

+## Day 4:  Setup prebuild for Codespaces and dive deep on Streamlit

+`streamlit-apps`:  Using this as the starter.

+* To run streamlit inside of Github codespaces do this:  `streamlit run streamlit/uberDemo.py --server.enableCORS=false`

 ## Day 3:  CI/CD and Refactor

 * [how to generate code programatically](https://beta.openai.com/docs/guides/code)

 ## Day 2: